Art book sale!

 This is one of those supervillain situations.
 The neoliberal overlords observing all this from a cloaked, orbiting space-station cackle when they see the stupid pols act on their instructions.
 It’s possible that Badenoch and the others advancing this idea don’t know about the orbiting supervillains.
 They genuinely might not realise that making the rich richer isn’t the policy’s primary purpose.
 The supervillains, floating around up there, bump fists and woop appreciatively.

-Badenoch is not idiot but neither is she an intellectual.
+Badenoch is not an idiot but neither is she an intellectual.
 It is plausible that she, like other politicians from the free-market right – believes a flat tax really is a simple redistributive measure, tidying up the code, reducing collection costs and moving wealth to the owner class, where it ought to be.

 But this policy is lifted directly from the programme of Hayek, Friedman et al – the neoliberal economists who inspired Reagan, Thatcher and their advisers – to shrink the political state in every dimension.
 In this case to reduce government to a powerless ‘administrator of things‘, collector of a single, tightly-constrained stream of tax income (see also related concept starve the beast).